Team-1-SIT725/DeakinIoTLab/content/publication/jonathan_kua/Software_Engineering_for_Smart_Things_in_Public_Sp/index.md

 ---
-title: "Software Engineering for Smart Things in Public Spaces: Initial Insights and Challenges"
+title: "Software engineering for smart things in public spaces: Initial insights and challenges"

 # Authors
 authors: